Voyage of the Brooklyn Saints: Amos Kendall and the Benson brothers

 In July 1845, Brannan advertised in The Messenger that his establishment would serve as an emigrating office for Mormons in the East who wished to travel to the West.
 That summer in New York, Brannan met with western expansionist Amos Kendall, one of the most powerful men in Washington; author Thomas Jefferson Farnham; and, with A. W. Benson and A. G. Benson, naval contractors and commercial traders.
 They claimed to represent a larger group of powerful interests in Washington, D.C., including President Polk as a "silent partner."
 Samuel Brannan wrote to Brigham Young about the proposition, claiming to have "learned that the secretary of war and other members of the cabinet were laying plans and were determined to prevent the Mormons from moving west, alleging that it was against the law for an armed body of men to go from the United States to any other government.
 They say it will not do to let the Mormons go to California nor Oregon, neither will it do to let them tarry in the states, and they must be obliterated from the face of the earth."
-Based on Brannan's letters, Young's diary for January 29, 1846, stated "that the Government intended to intercept our movements – by placing strong forces in the way to take from us all fire arms – on the grounds that we were going to another Nation."
+Based on Brannan's letters, Young wrote in his diary on January 29, 1846, "that the Government intended to intercept our movements—by placing strong forces in the way to take from us all fire arms—on the grounds that we were going to another Nation."